DulangaDasanayake/react-ecommerce-market/README.md

 # MERN SHOP

+Remember to give me your generous ⭐ Thanks you so much !!!

-🛒🚀 Full-stack e-commerce web application built with the MERN stack(MongoDB,Express-JS,React-JS & Node-JS), Tailwind CSS, Firebase, and hosted on Render.com.
-Browse, shop, and checkout with ease!
+🛒🚀 Full-stack E-commerce web application built with the MERN stack(MongoDB,Express,React & Node), Tailwind CSS, Firebase Auth, and hosted on Render.com Browse, shop, and checkout with ease!

 </div>